Welcome

 buildings as it was safe to do, we have extended them to suit the

-requirements of a Masonic Centre that will be open to the public.
-It
+requirements of a Masonic Centre that is open to the public by

 is available for use by Community Groups, Schools and Voluntary Bodies

-(and will be fully wheelchair accessible particularly when the lift to
+and is fully wheelchair accessible with a lift to

 a Museum and Library, and a Function room with full catering